rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 There are two types of branches you should use:

-- `feature` branch: This is where you develop a feature, big/small, it has impact on the product
+- `feature` branch: This is where you develop a feature, big or small, it has an impact on the product.
-- `hotfix` branch: This is where you fix bugs, or do some tweaking
+- `hotfix` branch: This is where you fix bugs or do some tweaking.

 ## Developing a Feature(s)

 Let's assume your current software version is 1.2.0, and now you want to make a release: 1.3.0.
-What are going to release in 1.3.0?
-Few features!
+What are you going to release in 1.3.0?
+A few features!
 It's not essential that you develop a single feature in every release.
-Now as that confusion is out of way, your team has a great way to align, what is the team working on?
+Now, as that confusion is out of the way, your team has a great way to align: what is the team working on?
 "Release 1.3.0" - What goes into it?
-A,B,C,D!
+A, B, C, D!

 ### Step 1: Make a feature branch